panammeb/PANAM2/README.md

 You can install PANAM2 in your Linux system (1) or a system "ready-to-use" withthis pipeline thanks to a docker image (2)

-- 1) download PANAM2 package in the final location folder and in a terminal type:
+1) download PANAM2 package in the final location folder and in a terminal type:

-$ `git clone https://github.com/panammeb/PANAM2.git` # or downmaod direcly from the web interface
+$ `git clone https://github.com/panammeb/PANAM2.git` # or download direcly from the web interface

 $ `cd PANAM2`